ConGraT: Self-Supervised Contrastive Pretraining for Joint Graph and Text Embeddings: Introduction

 \section{Introduction}

-Recent advances in multimodal representation learning have demonstrated the benefits of simultaneously modeling language and another modality, which allows for more efficient training and improved performance of both sets of learned representations on downstream tasks.
-These benefits have been particularly clear in text/vision or text/audio applications, which often realize large improvements in predictive performance or generative modeling ability \cite{elizaldeCrossModalAudio2019, radfordLearningTransferableVisual2021, li2021supervision, mu2022slip}.
-In this work, however, we consider another modality which frequently co-occurs with text: network- or graph-structured data.
+Recent advances in multimodal representation learning have shown the benefits of simultaneously modeling language with other modalities, which allows for more efficient training and improved downstream performance of both sets of learned representations.
+These benefits have been especially clear in text/vision or text/audio applications, which often see large improvements in predictive performance or generative modeling ability \citep{radfordLearningTransferableVisual2021, liSupervisionExistsEverywhere2021, muSLIPSelfsupervisionMeets2022, elizalde2023clap}.
+In this work, we address another modality that frequently co-occurs with text: network- or graph-structured data.

-We consider in particular the scenario in which there is a graph over entities which generate or contain texts, and in which each text is associated with a node in the graph.
-Such graphs co-occur frequently with real text data, and we refer to them as ``supervening graphs'' over their text corpora.
-Examples include tweets and the follow graph over the posting Twitter users, web page content and the link graph over the pages, the text of academic articles and the citation network over articles or authors, and others.
-In this setting, graph information can be used to improve performance on language tasks, and text features may be leveraged for graph tasks, such as link prediction or node classification.
+We consider in particular the scenario of a text-attributed graph (TAG); that is, a graph over entities (i.e., nodes) associated with one or more texts.
+Such graphs occur frequently in the real world; examples include social media graphs of users and their posts, link graphs over web pages and their content, and citation networks of articles or authors and the texts of academic articles.
+In this setting, rather than modeling each source of data separately, graph information may be used to improve performance on language tasks and text information may be leveraged for graph tasks such as link prediction or node classification.

-Prior work has approached the problem of taking joint advantage of these two modalities in several ways.
-Some work has used textual data to inform or supervise training of graph neural networks \cite{zhangTextGraphTransformer2020, zhangUserProfilePreserving2017}, including seq2seq approaches for node representations \cite{liuContentNodeSelfTranslation2018}, the use of text features in DeepWalk-style algorithms \cite{yangNetworkRepresentationLearning2015}, and kernel methods to incorporate text into node representations \cite{zhangUserProfilePreserving2017}.
-None of these approaches, however, also produce graph-informed text representations.
-This is more parameter-efficient for graph-only tasks, but the common practical case of also needing to solve text-based tasks then requires an additional modeling approach be used to leverage graph data.

-Other work has considered the converse case of employing a supervening graph structure to fine-tune a language model.
-LinkBERT \cite{yasunagaLinkBERTPretrainingLanguage2022} constructs fine-tuning examples based on inter-document links, while SPECTER \cite{cohanSPECTERDocumentlevelRepresentation2020a} and SciNCL \cite{ostendorff2022neighborhood} use contrastive objectives to update a pretrained language model.
-Although these approaches allow for the extraction of individual document representations in the form of sentence embeddings, they have a parallel limitation to graph-focused models in that they do not learn node representations.